Skip to content ↓

 What ID can I bring?

 We accept UK passports, UK provisional driving licences, UK or BOTC birth certificates.
 We also accept UK residency permits with indefinite leave to remain.
-If you do not have any of these, please get in touch with us before enrolment and we can advise you what else you can use as ID.
+If you do not have any of these, please get in touch with us before enrolment, and we can advise you on what else you can use as ID.
 We can only accept an EU passport if you moved to the UK before December 2020.
+Non-UK ID holders will need a UKVI share code to prove their eligibility to study in the UK.

 My passport has expired, can I still bring it?